Debt Relief Act for Natural Persons / Administrator

 The court does not grant all requests.
 If the judge denies your request, you have 8 days to file an appeal.
 A lawyer is required to file an appeal.
 So, take immediate action if your application has been rejected.

-If the court grants the request, the court will also appoint a Debt Relief Administrator, also known as a trustee.
+If the court grants the request, the court will also appoint a Debt Relief Administrator, also known as a Trustee.
 This administrator is appointed on behalf of the creditors, but they will also take your interests into account.
-The administrator determines (together with the supervisory judge) what part of your income you can keep monthly.
+The administrator,together with the supervisory judge, determines what part of your income you can keep monthly.
 We call this the Free Allowance Amount.
-Anything you receive more than that amount must be paid on the estate account.
+Anything you receive more than that amount must be paid into the estate account.
 Sometimes assets must be sold, such as a house or an expensive car.
-The proceeds are for the estate account.
+The proceeds go to the estate account.

-During the debt relief program, you must comply to all kinds of rules and conditions.
+During the debt relief program, you must comply with many rules and conditions.
 The most important are the following:

 · Work obligation: You must in principle work 36 hours per week